This post is a continuation of a series of posts about WebGL. The first started with fundamentals and the previous was about 3d cameras.

 a matrix that moves everything else in the world in front of the camera.
 This is the inverse of the camera matrix.

-a matrix and converts a frustum of space into clip space or some orthographic
+a matrix that converts a frustum of space into clip space or some orthographic

 space into clip space.
 Another way of thinking about this is it's the matrix